aaronbittel/football-tui/README.md

 This is a Terminal-based Algorithm Visualizer (TUI) built with Go.
 It allows you to select from various algorithms and watch their execution unfold step-by-step, right in your terminal.
+This project is developed entirely from scratch without the use of any TUI frameworks, utilizing ANSI escape codes for terminal control.

 ## Table of Contents
 - [Features](#features)